yogurt-foundation/yogurt-css-documentation/docs/transitions/transition-timing.md

 ## Transition Timing

-Utilities for controlling the easing of CSS transitions
+Utilities for manipulating the easing of CSS transitions

 ### Usage